ntop/nDPI/CONTRIBUTING.md

 ## Found a bug?

 - First, check there are no already open issues for the bug.
 See [here](https://github.com/ntop/nDPI/issues).
-- If there is not open issue addressing the bug, [open a new one](https://github.com/ntop/nDPI/issues/new).
+- If there is no open issue addressing the bug, [open a new one](https://github.com/ntop/nDPI/issues/new).
 - Make sure to include a **descriptive and clear title and description**, including the **version of nDPI** being used.
 - Try to include steps to reproduce the bug.
 - If applicable, try to provide a stacktrace.